Salijon Abdurahmanov: Release from prison

-On 4 October 2017 Abdurahmanov was released after serving nine years and four months in prison.
-On his release he thanked human rights organisations for their advocacy.
+On 4 October 2017, Abdurahmanov was released after serving nine years and four months in prison.
+On his release, he thanked human rights organisations for their advocacy.

-The UN Human Rights Council later ruled against Abdurahmanov's conviction and recommended that he be compensated for his arrest and unfair trial and imprisonment.
-As a result, Abdurahmanov made an application to the Supreme Court of Uzbekistan to have his conviction overturned.
-A half-hour court hearing on 23 September 2019 refused the application.
-During the hearing Abdurahmanov said he was continuing his human rights activities, as deputy chairman of the Human Rights Committee of Uzbekistan, and working as a journalist.
+The UN Human Rights Council later ruled against Abdurahmanov's conviction and recommended that he be compensated for his arrest, unfair trial, and imprisonment.
+As a result, Abdurahmanov applied to the Supreme Court of Uzbekistan to have his conviction overturned.
+A half‑hour court hearing on 23 September 2019 refused the application.
+During the hearing, Abdurahmanov said he was continuing his human rights activities as deputy chairman of the Human Rights Committee of Uzbekistan and was working as a journalist.
 A few days later, on 27 September, Abdurahmanov was questioned by the Karakalpakstan public prosecutor about the posting of a video on YouTube and possible extortion.
-Abdurahmanov denied any involvement and claimed that the interrogation was to "teach me a lesson".
+Abdurahmanov denied any involvement and claimed that the interrogation was intended "to teach me a lesson".

-In May 2020 Abdurahmanov gave an interview to Amnesty International in which he discussed the strength he had drawn from international letters of support while he was in prison.
+In May 2020, Abdurahmanov gave an interview to Amnesty International in which he discussed the strength he had drawn from international letters of support while he was in prison.

 Death

-Abdurahmanov died in Germany on 26 July 2025.
+Abdurahmanov died in Germany on 26 July 2025, at the age of 75.